-- iv.
+iv.
 Nonexclusivity of Remedies.
 Remedies under this Ordinance are in addition to and do not supersede or limit any and all other remedies, civil or criminal of ACHD or another jurisdiction.
-The remedies provided for herein shall be cumulative and not exclusive. - 8015.3 Nuisance Water Control
+The remedies provided for herein shall be cumulative and not exclusive.

+8015.3 Nuisance Water Control

 With the availability of gravity and pressure irrigation, overwatering of landscape is a common problem in Ada County.
-Irrigation runoff from overwatering flows to the street and into the stormwater system where it saturates the system, creates mud and ponding in borrow ditches, swales and low spots, and decreases the capacity and efficiency of the system.
+Irrigation runoff from overwatering flows to the street and into the stormwater system where it impacts roadway safety, surface and groundwater quality, diminishes the roadway service life, increases maintenance responsibilities, saturates the system, creates mud and ponding in borrow ditches, swales and low spots, and decreases the capacity and efficiency of the system.
 Nuisance flows are also a source of pollutants to the storm drain system.
 It is the responsibility of property owners, HOAs and businesses to adjust their water use as needed to maintain landscaping, conserve water and not release flows to the public street and stormwater system.